RUN FOR THE FALLEN

 Q: I cant make it to our marker but would still like to participate.

-Also - there are many other opportunities to participate by being a part of the beginning ceremony or at the end of each day.
+Also - there are many other opportunities to participate by being a part of the beginning ceremony or at the end of each day or by concluding with us at the National Infantry Museum & Soldier Center.

 Q: Can my Hero's marker be moved to another location?